hylimo/hylimo/website/docs/sequence.md

 - `marginBottom`: Bottom margin in pixels.
 Defaults to `frameMarginBottom`
 - `subtextMargin`: Horizontal margin for the subtext label.
 Defaults to `frameSubtextMargin`

-Here's an example frame that automatically detects which participants to include:
+Here`s an example frame that automatically detects which participants to include:

 ```hylimo
 sequenceDiagram {